 - It is a good idea to carry your health insurance card with you on campus.
 If you enroll in the University-sponsored health insurance, you will receive your insurance card at the address you used when completing the Online Insurance Process.

 If you are currently under treatment for a chronic medical or mental health concern, UHS and UCC can help you meet your needs while you are a student at the University of Rochester.
 You can contact UHS (585-275-2662) and/or UCC (585-275-3113) prior to coming to campus or you can wait until you arrive on campus.

 Allergy Injections: If you need allergy injections, you can receive them at the University Health Service.
 We will ask you to schedule an initial appointment with a nurse by calling 585-275-2662.
-The documents below provide more information about receiving your allergy injections at UHS.
+After you submit your Health History Form, you will receive information about receiving your allergy injections at UHS.

 Tips for Making Your Own First Aid Kit